cchitsiang/awesome-stars/topics.md

 ## computer-vision

+- [bharathgs/Awesome-pytorch-list](https://github.com/bharathgs/Awesome-pytorch-list) - A comprehensive list of pytorch related content on github,such as different models,implementations,helper libraries,tutorials etc.
 - [onepanelio/onepanel](https://github.com/onepanelio/onepanel) - The open source, end-to-end computer vision platform.
 Label, build, train, tune, deploy and automate in a unified platform that runs on any cloud and on-premises.
 - [eugeneyan/applied-ml](https://github.com/eugeneyan/applied-ml) - 📚 Papers & tech blogs by companies sharing their work on data science & machine learning in production.
 - [huggingface/datasets](https://github.com/huggingface/datasets) - 🤗 The largest hub of ready-to-use datasets for ML models with fast, easy-to-use and efficient data manipulation tools